pu2clr/SI4735/README.md

 This library was developed using the C++ language and the Object-oriented Programming approach.
 Methods are functions that belong to the class, in this case SI4735 class.
 Click [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group01.html) to go to API docummentation.

 All methods defined in Si4735 class are explained [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/).
-The list below refer to the method groups implemented by the Si4735 class.
+The list below refers to the method groups implemented by the Si4735 class.

 #### Si47XX device setup and startup